PAGE: A Simple and Optimal Probabilistic Gradient Estimator for Nonconvex Optimization: Our Contributions

 \section{Our Contributions}

-As we show in through this work, despite enormous effort by the community to design efficient methods for solving \eqref{eq:prob} in the smooth nonconvex regime, there is still a considerable gap in our understanding.
-First, while optimal methods for \eqref{eq:prob} in the finite-sum regime exist(SPIDER \citep{fang2018spider}, SpiderBoost \citep{wang2018spiderboost}, SARAH \citep{pham2019proxsarah}, SSRGD \citep{zhize2019ssrgd}), the known lower bound $\Omega(\nicefrac{\sqrt{n}}{\epsilon^2})$ \citep{fang2018spider} used to establish their optimality works for $n\leq O(\nicefrac{1}{\epsilon^4})$ only, i.e., in the small data regime (see Table~\ref{table:nonconvex}).
+As we show in through this work, despite enormous effort by the community to design efficient methods for solving \eqref{eq:prob} in the nonconvex regime, there is still a considerable gap in our understanding.
+First, while optimal methods for \eqref{eq:prob} in the finite-sum regime exist (e.g., SPIDER \citep{fang2018spider}, SpiderBoost \citep{wang2018spiderboost}, SARAH \citep{pham2019proxsarah}, SSRGD \citep{zhize2019ssrgd}), the known lower bound $\Omega(\nicefrac{\sqrt{n}}{\epsilon^2})$ \citep{fang2018spider} used to establish their optimality works only for $n\leq O(\nicefrac{1}{\epsilon^4})$, i.e., in the small data regime (see Table~\ref{table:nonconvex}).
 Moreover, these methods are unnecessarily complicated, often with a double loop structure, and reliance on several hyperparameters.
-Moreover, there is also no tight lower bound to show the optimality of optimal methods in the online regime.
-Finally, existing best convergence rates under the Polyak-\L ojasiewicz (PL) condition (Assumption \ref{asp:pl}) have a polylogarithmic dependence, and the associated method SNVRG is also complicated (see Table~\ref{table:pl}).
+Besides, there is also no tight lower bound to show the optimality of optimal methods in the online regime.